 Karen and her husband have two grown sons.
-She has been involved in a variety of community organizations including Washington Attorneys Assisting Community Organizations, Whatcom Community Foundation, and Bellingham High Band Boosters.
+She has been involved in a variety of community organizations including Washington Attorneys Assisting Community Organizations.
 In her leisure time you can usually find her pulling weeds in her yard or knitting.

 Heather has a BSc in Physics and Applied Math from Rhodes University and a Ph.D. in Oceanography from the University of Port Elizabeth.
 She has taught high school science and math, graduate programs in several universities, and professional training programs in water management.

 Heather joined the LWVBWC in 2014 and has helped to develop toolkits on gun safety and climate change for the League.
-In her spare time, she enjoys finding her way around many hiking trails in Whatcom County, sailing the coastal waters with her family, and exploring local riding trails with her horse.
+In her spare time, she enjoys hiking in Whatcom County, sailing the coastal waters with her family and exploring local trails with her horse.

 Kirsten Barron practices in the areas of business and employment law at Barron Smith Daugert PLLC, where she has worked for almost twenty years.
 After graduating from law school in 1991, she served as a law clerk to the Honorable Judge Lawrence S. Margolis, United States Court of Federal Claims in Washington, DC, and the Honorable John A. Petrich, Court of Appeals, Div.
 II in Tacoma, Washington.
 Kirsten then worked as an associate with a business/real estate law firm in Northern Virginia for several years.
 With a yearning to return to the Northwest, she was appointed as the Civil Deputy Prosecuting Attorney for Grays Harbor County.
 After several years in Grays Harbor, she came to Barron Smith Daugert, formerly Brett & Daugert, in Bellingham, WA.